 sudo apt install dirmngr ca-certificates software-properties-common apt-transport-https curl -y

-Import the GPG key to verify the MariaDB packages first with the following command.
+First, import the GPG key to verify the authenticity of the MariaDB packages:

 curl -fsSL http://mirror.mariadb.org/PublicKey_v2 | sudo gpg --dearmor | sudo tee /usr/share/keyrings/mariadb.gpg > /dev/null